-The use of films for teaching has been prominent, particularly in the field of history (see Marcus & Stoddard, 2009;Peters, 2020; Stoddard, 2012), social work (see Head & Smith, 2016; Liles, 2007), and language (see Pegrum, 2008; Pierson-Smith et al., 2014).
-However, discussions on the use of a fantasy film as a space providing opportunities particularly to hone critical literacy (CL), by deconstructing how female characters are portrayed in the film are still scarce.
-This study, hence, attempts to explore the potentiality of a fantasy film, i.e., Maleficent, to be used as a tool to sharpen language learners' CL and gender literacy at the same time.
+The use of films for teaching has been prominent, particularly in the field of history (see Marcus & Stoddard, 2009; Peters, 2020; Stoddard, 2012), social work (see Head & Smith, 2016; Liles, 2007), and language (see Pegrum, 2008; Pierson-Smith et al., 2014).
+However, discussions on the

-Popular culture can be referred to as belonging 'to the people'(Williams, 2015, p.
+Popular culture can be referred to as belonging 'to the people' (Williams, 2015, p.
 179), or simply being "widely favored" or "well-liked" (p.
 180).
 (Maudlin & Sandlin, 2015) propose popular culture as the texts produced to be interpreted meaningfully.
 There are published articles addressing the potential use of films for language learning not only in delivering language-related materials but also in asking learners to observe everyday practices and question the power dynamic in the films and their everyday happenings.
 The findings from the previously published articles offer films, one example of popular culture products, as authentic tools for language learners to enhance critical media literacy (Pierson-Smith et al., 2014).
 This view proposes that students' lives revolve around a wide range of popular cultural forms - social media exposure, music, movies, online mobile games, and a plethora of technological applications.
 This aspect brings the realization that films are among the cultural types that students cannot miss, hence the use of it for language and literacy learning is promising.

 Considering the importance of films and other cultural forms in the languagelearning context, particularly in enhancing critical literacy skills, which is referred to as the capabilities to critically analyze texts believing them to be unfree of ideology (Freebody & Luke, 1990), this study argues that the practices of teaching and learning language through films are not as seamless as in the realm of theories.
-Stewart et al., (2021) argue that the teaching that encourages critical literacy within the digital era in teaching practices still faces many context-specific challenges.
+Stewart et al..
+(2021) argue that the teaching that encourages critical literacy within the digital era in teaching practices still faces many context-specific challenges.
 The challenges include perpetuated gaps between what teachers instruct and what learners have in mind in order to understand the learning goals.
 To explore more about the nuanced context such as Stewart, et al., (2021) report, this study investigates this issue by delving into an English language teacher's narrative of orchestrating English and critical literacy pedagogy in an under-resourced high school in Indonesia.
 Besides, the findings of this study aim to inform how to analyze gender construction in Maleficent following the postcolonial feminism framework in manifesting the agenda of boosting critical gender literacy among English language learners.